rharish101/CIL-Project/README.md

     pre-commit install
     ```

-**NOTE**: You need to be inside the virtual environment where you installed the above dependencies every time you commit.
+**NOTE:** You need to be inside the virtual environment where you installed the above dependencies every time you commit.
 However, this is not required if you have installed pre-commit globally.

 ### Hyper-Parameter Configuration